IsaacSchemm/DurationHelper/FunctionApp/README.md

 Parameters:

 * **provider**: The provider as given by [jsVideoUrlParser](https://github.com/Zod-/jsVideoUrlParser).
-Currently supported providers are "youtube" and "vimeo".
+Currently supported providers are "youtube", "dailymotion", and "vimeo".
 * **id**: The ID of the video.

 **HTTP response codes**